Home Technology : Audio / Surround Sound

 If you hope to power a pair of speakers in the kitchen or by the pool, look for a receiver featuring multi-zone capabilities.
 Some receivers can send both audio and video to Zone 2 while others allow for audio only.
 Note that many models only allow analog inputs to serve as Zone 2 sources.
 Also, if the aforementioned AirPlay is important to you, look for a receiver that supports Zone 2 playback of AirPlay content.

 There are of course other features to consider when shopping for a receiver.
 To name but a few: integrated Sirius satellite radio; Audio Return Channel (ARC) support; DLNA certification for home network media sharing; Dolby Pro Logic IIz decoding for “height channel” support; and built-in Pandora and internet music streaming.
 Shoppers looking for these advanced options tend to live on the bleeding edge and will probably know more about these features than the average Best Buy salesman.
 For the rest of you, hopefully the above will serve as a helpful cheat sheet before you brave the crowds and find the receiver that’s right for you.

-Related: 3D, Android, Apple, audio, AVR, Bonus Features, DVR, HDMI, iPod, Mobile Device Support, receiver, receivers what to look for in a receiver, what to look for in a home theater receiver, airplay zone 2, how to connect prime amp head phone to meridian 200 core, what features should i look for in a receiver, what features to look at in receivers, things to look for in a receiver, satellite radio logo, receivers what to look for in home theater amplifier, what to look in an audio receiver
+Related: 3D, Android, Apple, audio, AVR, Bonus Features, DVR, HDMI, iPod, Mobile Device Support, receiver, receivers what to look for in a home theater receiver, what to look for in a receiver, airplay zone 2, how to connect prime amp head phone to meridian 200 core, what features should i look for in a receiver, what features to look for in avr buying, what to look for in a home receiver, what to look for in home theater amplifier, what to look in an audio receiver